NPDeehan/camunda-slack-agent-template/README.md

 > **Add to your Camunda cluster now** — Log in to [Camunda Console](https://console.camunda.io) → your cluster → **Secrets** tab → **Create new secret**:
 > - **Name:** `SLACK_[YOURNAME]_SIGINING_SECRET`
 > - **Value:** the Signing Secret you just copied
+>
+> 🤖 Camunda employees: ask the Camunda Slack bot to create this secret in the cluster for you.

 ### 6d.
 Install the app and copy the Bot Token